tjhaan/HiCPhylogenyWorkflow/README.md

 ## Step 5: Trim your alignments ##

 Now that we have our alignments we need to trim those alignments.
-There are many programs that do this and I implore you to try a couple and see how different ones work, or even try manual trimming.
 Here we will use Trimal because its automated and works quickly when running alignments with lots of sequences.

 You can run the following to trim your alignments: